zippyy/blog.techrelay.xyz/content/_index.md

 +++
 <br>

 <br>

 <br>

 <br>

-This will eventually be a static homepage but for now
+This will eventually be a static homepage but for now just click the link abov.